Workplace Ethics Challenge

 • Making links to the content of the Workplace Ethics Challenge if the subject matter is relevant to any of your teaching

-• Making your students aware of opportunities through Stellify and the Stellify Award
+• Making your students aware of opportunities through the Stellify Award

 • Once students have completed the Workplace Ethics Challenge, encourage them to think about how it can add value to their degree and employability